Dealing with disability-related sickness absence

 In reality, the duty to make reasonable adjustments is fundamental to the legal protection afforded to a disabled employee who is at risk of being warned or dismissed due to an unsustainable level of sickness absence which includes disability-related absences.

-- An employer cannot successfully run a justification argument in respect of an allegation of discrimination arising from disability or indirect disability discrimination if it has failed to implement a reasonable adjustment which would have avoided the need to warn or dismiss a disabled employee by helping to reduce their disability-related sick absence to an acceptable level
+An employer cannot successfully run a justification argument in respect of an allegation of discrimination arising from disability or indirect disability discrimination if it has failed to implement a reasonable adjustment which would have avoided the need to warn or dismiss a disabled employee by helping to reduce their disability-related sickness absence to an acceptable level.

 Reasonable adjustments and absence management policies